LivelyKernel/lively.next/README.md

 > [!TIP]
 >
 > If you want to change files outside of `lively` (i.e., in a normal editor), while still having the changes be available in lively when opening the file, you'll need to install `entr` from its [repository](https://github.com/eradman/entr).
-Usually, when working inside of `lively.next`, this will not be an issue, but it can be handy when working heavily on the core of `lively`.
+Usually, when working inside of `lively.next`, this will not be an issue, but it can be handy when working heavily on the core of `lively`. *This feature works semi-reliable at the moment.
+If you are interested in this and would like to help debug this, please reach out!*

 ### Installation Instructions

 1. Clone this repository and run the `install.sh` script.
-This will install the necessary dependencies.
+This will install the necessary dependencies and build some bundles that are necessary for the bootstrapping process of `lively.next`.
 Please note, that this process will take a few minutes.
 2. Run the `start.sh` script.
-3. Lively will now be running on your local computer at [http://localhost:9011](http://localhost:9011).
+3. Lively will now be running on computer and be accessible at [http://localhost:9011](http://localhost:9011).

 > [!TIP]
 >